 Water Treatment Plant

-Donald K. Shine Water Treatment Plant
+Donald K. Shine Drinking Water Plant

 Lake Michigan Water Supply System